weavebuild/weave/README.md

 Lumina is a cosmos-based cross-chain L1 blockchain designed for asynchronous and co-parallel DeFi.
 Revolutionizing high-fidelty tradeFi.
 Secure, feeless, decentralized and infinitely scalable.

+> Reference implementation of Lumina, a feeless and infinite scalable L1 blockchain designed for frictionless and fair use of DeFi.

 ## Technical Advancements